The Average Roof Life of American Roofs

 How long does a roof last in Florida

-However, it is a surprise that the average life span drops not too far from the standard lifespan.
+However, it is a surprise that the average lifespan drops not too far from the standard lifespan.
 This means that the salty air has little impact on the average lifespan of all roof types.
 Surprising.

 Conclusion Average Roof Life